oslokommune/ukeweb_designsystem/src/molecules/navigation/navbar_menu_services/navbar_menu_services.md

 The blocks are the following:

-- menuButtonContent: to override the content of the menu button.
+- menuButtonContent: to override the content of the navbar menu services button.
-- menuOtherContent: to add custom links or buttons in the menu.
+- menuOtherLinks: to add custom links or buttons in the navbar menu services.
+- menuListExpanded: to add the content of the expanded part of the navbar menu services.

 ### Data Fields